GustavoMariano/YuGiOh-Unrestricted/README.md

 - **Deck Builder** – Build and customize your own decks through a user-friendly web interface.
 Create the perfect deck from a vast card pool and save it for your next duel.
 - **Real-Time Duels** – Challenge other players in live duels with real-time gameplay.
 Game state is synchronized instantly between players using SignalR, making each duel feel responsive and authentic.
 - **Card Import via API** – Enjoy an up-to-date card database imported through an external API (e.g. YGOPRODeck).
-  All card data and images are loaded via external URLs at runtime – **no card info or images are stored in this repository**, ensuring the project stays lightweight and legally unencumbered.
+  All card data and images are loaded via external URLs at runtime – **no card images are stored in this repository**, ensuring the project stays lightweight and legally unencumbered.
 - **Online Lobby** – Meet and chat with fellow duelists in an online lobby.
 Set up matches, discuss strategies, or just hang out before you draw your next card in battle.

 ---